vicchi/wp-quadratum/readme.txt

 * First version of WP Quadratum released

 == Upgrade Notice ==
+= 1.1 =
+Adds support for Internet Explorer map rendering issues and a new shortcode.
+This is the 4th. version of WP Quadratum.

 = 1.0.2 =
 This is the 3rd version of WP Quadratum; makes widget code W3C/HTML4 compliant, which was breaking widget display on Internet Explorer.